Clastify logo

 Food webs are better models of real communities

 A community is all the populations of different species living and interacting in the same area.
-Real communities rarely fit into neat single chains: one animal may eat several foods, and the same prey may be eaten by several predators.
+Real communities don’t line up as neat single chains: one animal may eat several foods, and the same prey may be eaten by several predators.

 A food web is a model that represents multiple feeding relationships in a community by linking many food chains together.
-It’s still a model, so it leaves out details such as seasonal changes, age of organisms, parasites and exact quantities eaten, but it does show the web-like structure of feeding.
+It’s still a model, so it leaves out details such as seasonal changes, age of organisms, parasites and exact quantities eaten.
+Even so, it shows the web-like structure of feeding.

 To construct one: